A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 In this paper we define \(\qfunc{}\) only for link and tangle exteriors, not general \(3\)-manifolds.
-By using the surgery construction \cite{Reshetikhin1991} it should be possible to extend \(\qfunc{}\) to define \(3\)-manifold invariants and more generally a TQFT for manifolds equipped with \(\slg\) representations.
-This requires dealing with several technical issues, many of which have already been resolved by \cite{Blanchet2016}.
+Using the surgery construction \cite{Reshetikhin1991} it should be possible to extend \(\qfunc{}\) to a \(3\)-manifold invariant and more generally a TQFT for manifolds equipped with \(\slg\) representations.
+This requires dealing with several technical issues, many of which have already been resolved by \citeauthor{Blanchet2016} \cite{Costantino2012,Blanchet2016}.
 We expect to recover their TQFT from \(\qfunc{}\) in the limit where the representation \(\rho\) is diagonal, as is already known to occur for link invariants (\cref{sec:Relation to the Kashaev--Akutsu-Deguchi-Ohtsuki invariant}).